ForlornWongraven/MumblePL/README.md

 ##### Modification

-If you need to change the look of the theme please change /source/Adwaita.scss .
+If you need to change the look of the theme please change /source/Adwaita.scss and rebuild the theme with ```sass /source/Adwaita.scss Adwaita.qss```.